fossabot/Javascript-Bit/content/parts/info.md

 title: info
 ---

 I am a front-end web developer.
-I used to be a web designer too, but now I concentrate on the code.
+When I am not working on Flock, I usually work on this blog.